VinayakMaharaj/balatro_research/README.md

 ### Why Balatro?

-Balatro requires multi-step planning across 3 blinds per ante, economy management across shops, and adaptation to random boss blind effects.
-It has sparse rewards (win/lose per blind), stochastic card draws, and a large action space — making it a challenging and realistic testbed for agent comparison.
+Balatro requires multi-step planning across 3 blinds per ante, economy management across shops, and adaptation to 23 distinct Boss Blind effects.
+It is stochastic (no fixed sequence of moves to memorize), has sparse terminal rewards, and forces long-horizon tradeoffs — a Joker bought at Ante 1 can determine whether Ante 6 is survivable.

 ### Why zero-shot (no few-shot examples)?